liza-tennant/moral_MARL/README.md

 ## Parameters

-...

-## Plotting

-The following parametes were used for the main experiments - these are possible top modify in the command line or in the config.py file. ]
+The following command line parametes were used for the main experiments:
 ```
 --num_iterations 30000
 --num_runs 20
 ```

+For all other parameters, see the simulation/config.py file.

+## Plotting

+see plotting.py